lkesteloot/unsong/unsong.md

 “ASAT-ZAM-RUS!”

-[You’re going to finish this quickly, skip the food, and tell me how you’ll become World Emperor soon, right?]
+[open-bracket]You’re going to finish this quickly, skip the food, and tell me how you’ll become World Emperor soon, right?]

-[Shhhh!
+[open-bracket]Shhhh!
 I’m trying to concentrate!]

-[The Gospel according to Fluke]
+[open-bracket]The Gospel according to Fluke]

-[…um…Epistle to Philemonstro.
+[open-bracket]…um…Epistle to Philemonstro.
 Also, @#$% you.]

 “Asat-zam…sorry…where were we?…Asat-zam-rus-shan-sever-las-kyon-dal-athen-try-kophu-li-mar-tan-day!”